texne/proficiency.cs.illinois.edu/index.md

 <!--- -->
 **CS proficiency exams will be given again next at the start of the Fall 2021 semester.**
 <!--- -->
-We're in the process of adding dates and details, especially for new courses CS 124 and CS 128.
-Please regard this web page as slightly unstable until we remove this warning.
+The dates and basic information are below.
+However, we're still adding details, especially for new courses CS 124 and CS 128.
+Please check back with this page as we get closer to the exam dates.
 <!--- -->
 </p>